prat555/EcoVision/README.md

 - 📷 **Smart Waste Scanner**
   - Upload an image or use your camera to scan a waste item.
+  - Powered by **Google Gemini 2.0 Flash** for fast and accurate classification.
   - The system classifies the waste into one of four categories:
-    - Recyclable
-    - Compostable
-    - Special (e.g., e-waste, hazardous)
-    - Landfill
-  - Based on the classification, the user receives instructions on how to recycle or reuse the item.
+    - **Recyclable** - Items that can be recycled
+    - **Compostable** - Organic waste that can be composted
+    - **Special** - Items requiring special disposal (e-waste, batteries, chemicals)
+    - **Landfill** - Items that must go to landfill
+  - Provides detailed disposal instructions and environmental impact information.

 - 🤖 **AI-Powered Chatbot**
-  - Get assistance on waste disposal, recycling tips, and eco-friendly practices via a chatbot powered by DeepSeek R1.
+  - Get instant assistance on waste disposal, recycling tips, and eco-friendly practices.
+  - Powered by **Google Gemini** for fast, intelligent responses.

 - 🌙 **Dark and Light Theme Support**